Carnegie Classification of Institutions of Higher Education: Size and setting

-Size and Setting classifies institutions according to (a) size of their student body and (b) percentage of student who reside on campus.
-This does not apply to exclusively graduate and professional institutions and special-focus institutions.
+Size and Setting classifies institutions according to (a) size of their student body and (b) percentage of students who reside on campus.

 Size

 The size of institutions is based on their full-time equivalent (FTE) enrollment.
 FTEs are calculated by adding the number of full-time students to one-third the number of part-time students.
 Two-year colleges are classified using a different scale than four-year and higher institutions.